Part of the ESF group, Beacon Hill School delivers a IB-focused primary education to students living in Hong Kong’s New Territories.

 Beacon Hill School is one of two founding schools in the English Schools Foundation (ESF) group, with 50 years’ experience in delivering a primary education to students living in Kowloon Tong.
 Founded in 1967, this inclusive school is an International Baccalaureate primary school with an impressive SEN programme.

-Beacon Hill School has a student population of 540 five to 11-year-olds from countries including Hong Kong, UK, Australia, Canada, India and the US.
+Beacon Hill School has a student population of 540 five to eleven-year-olds from countries including Hong Kong, UK, Australia, Canada, India, and the US.
 The majority of Year 6 students transfer to ESF’s King George V secondary school, which is less than 5km away.

 “Central to the life of the school, is the positive community spirit and the strong partnerships with parents.”

 As with all ESF schools, parents must live within the catchment area of Beacon Hill School.
 This includes the areas from west side of Nathan Road from Tsim Sha Tsui to Boundary Street excluding areas south-west of Cherry Street and Ferry Street (except The Hermitage), the area north of Boundary Street, including Kowloon Tong and Caldecott Road.
 Extending westward along the Lung Cheung Highway including Tsuen Wan and Tuen Mun.

 The ESF sets standard fees for all its primary schools, which is HKD 111,200 for Years 1 to 3 and HKD 93,900 for Years 4 to 6.
 There is also a one-off non-refundable capital levy (NCL) which starts at HKD 38,000 in Year 1 and reduces to HKD 28,000 in Year 6.